alberreman/Distributed-Collaborative-Entity/conditions of collaborative projects.md

 -   Technology should enable accessibility to people of diverse abilities.

--   Those with more power have an obligation to empower those with less.

 We seek to transform the relationship between businesses and the communities supporting them to best leverage our shared interests to realize a more